Inference on LATEs with covariates: Saturated instrumental variable estimation

-A second question regarding \cref{thm:dist} concerns settings in which the identification may be even weaker than that required by the theorem.
-These concerns can be mitigated by constructing an identification-robust procedure.
-If we replace in \eqref{eq:Vhat} the estimator $\hat{\beta}^{\text{SIVE}}$ by $\beta_{0}$, then \cref{thm:dist} holds under $H_{0}\colon \beta^{\text{SIVE}}=\beta_{0}$ without the requirement that $\frac{n}{\sqrt{G}}\text{FS}\rightarrow_{a.s.}\infty$ and only requires $G\rightarrow\infty$.
-The following results formalizes that our testing procedure is fully identification-robust with the asymptotic rejection rate not exceeding the nominal rate. \begin{corollary} Let \Cref{ass:group_size} and \ref{ass:large_sample} hold.
-When $G\rightarrow\infty$,
+\begin{remark} A natural question regarding Theorem~\ref{corr:dist2} concerns settings in which the identification may be even weaker than that required by the theorem.
+Our results can be used to construct an identification-robust procedure.
+Consider the null hypothesis $H_{0}\colon \beta^{\text{SIVE}}=\beta_{0}$.
+By replacing the estimator $\hat{\beta}^{\text{SIVE}}$ in the variance estimator \eqref{eq:Vhat} by $\beta_{0}$, Theorem~\ref{corr:dist2} holds under $H_{0}$ without the requirement that $\frac{n}{\sqrt{G}}\text{FS}\rightarrow_{a.s.}\infty$ and only requires $G\rightarrow\infty$.
+Hence, confidence intervals can be constructed using test inversion. \end{remark}